 We compute the correlations across nine banks of the different CAR ratios and the Moody's leverage ratio (see Table ES2).
-It is noticeable that the CARs calculated by Risk Control are relatively highly correlated with the Basel-implied CAR but quite lowly rated with the Standard & Poor's RAC-implied CAR.
-The Risk Control's CAR is also strongly correlated with the Moody's leverage ratio, which is surprising given the non-risk-sensitive nature of the latter.
-The Standard & Poor's RAC implied CAR has a very low correlation with the Moody's leverage ratio and is negatively correlated with the FRA ratio of Fitch.
+It is noticeable that the CARs calculated by Risk Control have relatively higher correlation with the Basel-implied CAR but lower correlation with the Standard & Poor's RAC-implied CAR The CPM-based CAR is also strongly correlated with the Moody's leverage ratio, which is surprising given the non-risk-sensitive nature of the latter.
+The Standard & Poor's RAC implied CAR has very low correlation with the Moody's leverage ratio and is negatively correlated with the FRA ratio of Fitch.